solana-developers/professional-education/README.md

 **Instructor time** is 9AM to 5PM

-**Class sizes**: generally between 10 and 15 people, larger gets difficult to manage.
+**Class sizes**: generally between 10 and 15 people - you want to spend time with every student, larger class sizes get difficult to manage for a single instructor.

 **Lead time**: 1 month minimum, ideally six weeks